 Pursuing our own projects sharpens our design focus, liberates us from restraints for a while and allows us to explore new design areas.

 There are many projects waiting to be implemented … stay in touch to see what happens next!

 Approaching more and more complex design tasks, we could hardly do without a network of skilled experts, inspiration, and talents.
-We constantly seek to broaden our horizon and improve the skills of our teams.
+We constantly seek to broaden our horizon and improve the skills of our team.
 We would therefore like to encourage you to get in touch and send us an application!
-Please submit your resume via email and indicate why you think your skills suit our profile.
+Please submit your resume via e-mail and indicate why you think your skills suit our profile.

 Many of our competitions have evolved into projects and some of our projects have won international awards.
 But of course we don’t win every competition.
 Nontheless we are proud of the designs submitted to these competitions and consider them quite presentable.

 If you plan to invite us for a competition or a negotiation for a project, we would appreciate giving us a short personal notice beforehand.
 It would make it easier for us to determine, whether the competition’s conditions suit our profile and our capacities.

 A comprehensible tender answering all of the basic questions (who, what, where, when, why and how much?), too, will make it easier for us to commit to the competition.
 As a matter of course, the decision-making procedure should be transparent, the selection should be fair, and the jury should be competent and mentioned by name.